php-fig/fig-standards/proposed/event-dispatcher-meta.md

 * Passing a collection to a series of Listeners to allow them to register values with it so that the Emitter may act on all of the collected information.
 * Passing a collection to a series of Listeners to allow them to modify the collection in some way before the Emitter takes action.
 * Passing some contextual information to a series of Listeners so that all of them may "vote" on what action to take, with the Emitter deciding based on the aggregate information provided.
-* Passing an object to a series of listeners and allowing one of them to set a value and then prevent further listeners from running.
+* Passing an object to a series of listeners and allowing any listener to terminate the process early before other listeners have completed.

 ### 4.3 Immutable events